 - Cook the elbow macaroni according to package directions and drain.

-- Melt 2 tablespoons of the butter over very low heat in a medium-size pot.
+- Melt 2 tablespoons of the butter over very low heat in a medium-sized pot.
 As soon as it is melted, add flour and stir until smooth.

 - Gradually add milk while stirring constantly.
 Raise the heat to medium.
-Keep stirring until mixture starts to thicken.
-The mixture show be about the consistency of unset pudding.
+Keep stirring until the mixture starts to thicken.
+The mixture show should be the consistency of unset pudding.
 If it's too loose, gradually sprinkle in some more flour.
 If it's too thick, add a little more milk.